Akon City: History

+Akon announced Akoin, a cryptocurrency, at the Cannes Lions International Festival of Creativity in 2018.
 On January 15, 2020, Akon announced plans for Akon City.
 In September 2020, Akon unveiled a rendering of a planned development of a futuristic city along the Atlantic coast.
 It is 100 km south of Dakar in Senegal.
 The planned city would feature condominiums, offices, parks, a university, an ocean resort, and a 5,000-bed hospital.
 The city is intended to attract tourists and investors; Akon told international media in August 2020 that he planned to retire there.
 Later renderings included fewer skyscrapers but retained a futuristic design.
+The city would be located near what is now the village of Mbodiène, a small rural village of about 1,500 people who primarily rely on the agricultural industry.

-Another Akon City was announced in Uganda on April 6, 2021, by Akon alongside Dr. Chris Baryomunsi, the state minister for Housing and Urban development, after Akon had met and discussed with Ugandan president Yoweri Museveni.
+Another Akon City was announced in Uganda on April 6, 2021, by Akon alongside Dr. Chris Baryomunsi, the state minister for Housing and Urban Development, after Akon had met for discussions with Ugandan president Yoweri Museveni.
 Akon further discussed the entire 15-year development project and its alleged benefits to Ugandans in an interview on Uganda's NBS TV with Canary Mugume.

+In September 2021, locals in Mbodiène cited the COVID-19 pandemic as a possible cause for the delay.
+A local journalist visited the site in December 2022, and apart from a foundation stone laid in a ceremony in 2020, found no sign of construction.
+Akon told the BBC, "It wasn't being managed properly.
+I take full responsibility for that."
+As of February 2024, the project has barely begun construction, with only one building, the Welcome Center, being partially complete.

+Potential cancellation

+In August 2024, Sapco-Senegal, the Senegalese national tourism and coastal development entity, has issued Akon an ultimatum to initiate his project or return 90% of the land that was governmentally granted to him.
+The ultimatum was issued by General Manager Serigne Mboup in response to him failing to fulfill several payments to Sapco.
+Although the city's economy was planned to depend on Akoin, its price has dropped from $0.15 at launch in 2020 to $0.003 in August 2024.
+The city's first phase was scheduled for completion by 2023, but COVID-19 and other setbacks have delayed its development indefinitely.
+Local residents who have sacrificed their own land for the project have yet to be compensated.

+Abandonment

+In July 2025, the project was officially abandoned, with Akon stating he would instead pursue more realistic projects and opportunities.